groz/fotm/README.md

 - Add correct setup per region
 - Deploy per region
 - Faster expired teams that were seen only once
+- Divide ratings updatet per number of games if diff more than 1

 Backlog:
 - Refactor Messaging